 Methylene Blue 12 mg one capsule twice daily

-I also increased my Melatonin from 140mg to 200 mg at bedtime.
+I also increased my melatonin from 140mg to 200 mg at bedtime.
+Melatonin is not FDA approved to treat any medical condition.

 I’m no longer taking itraconazole or valacyclovir.